julzaza/wildwitchherbs/_posts/2025-07-07-moon-water-magic.md

 ## You Don’t Need Permission

-There is no “right way” to make moon water.
-You don’t need to be part of a coven.
-You don’t need a high priestess title.
+There is no “right way” to make moon water. **You don’t need to be part of a coven.
+You don’t need a high priestess title**.
 You don’t need white robes or silver chalices.

-You need a jar, a little time, and a willingness to be honest with yourself.
+**You need a jar, a little time, and a willingness to be honest with yourself**.

 Water listens.
 The moon watches.
 That’s all the magic you need.

 So make the water.
 Speak your spell.
 Let it sit under the moon like a secret you’re ready to live.

-Drink it in—not always with your mouth, but with your skin, your breath, your bones.
+**Drink it in—not always with your mouth, but with your skin, your breath, your bones**.

 The moon won’t ask if you’re worthy.
 She’s already pouring down your name.